glpzzz/glpzzz.github.io/_posts/2020-12-02-75-percent-keyboard-layout.md

 for the number keypad but arranged in a more compact way.

 So, when deciding which mechanical keyboard to buy, the safe choice was this one.
-Until now, typing experience is very good: I'm getting use to the sound and to the tactile feedback.
+Until now, the typing experience is very good: I'm getting use to the sound and to the tactile feedback.
 But yeah, it feels nice!
 Very different from the keyboard on my laptop or the external Logitech I bought and never used (impossible for me).